-OLAF FUB SEZ: A suggestion from “Miss Manners” advice columnist Judith Martin, born on this date in 1938, “If you can’t be kind, at least be vague.”
+OLAF FUB SEZ: A suggestion from “Miss Manners” advice columnist Judith Martin, born on this date in 1938, “Allowing an unimportant mistake to pass without comment is a wonderful social grace.”

 • • •